(dye SUL fi ram)

 Hypersensitivity to disulfiram and related compounds or any component of the formulation or to other thiuram derivatives used in pesticides and rubber vulcanization; patients receiving or using ethanol, metronidazole, paraldehyde, or ethanol-containing preparations like cough syrup or tonics; psychosis; severe myocardial disease and coronary occlusion

-Adults: Oral: Do not administer until the patient has abstained from ethanol for at least 12 hours
+Alcoholism: Oral: Note: Do not administer until the patient has abstained from ethanol for at least 12 hours.

 Initial: 500 mg once daily for 1-2 weeks (maximum daily dose: 500 mg)